Detection and Eradication of New Invasives:

 The Invasive Species Council of British Columbia has a fantastic database with species information and factsheets on over 200 invasive species of plants, insects and animals.
 These species profiles can be searched by habitat, flower colour and region.

-CSISS offers a variety of printable invasive species identification guides in PDF format, available for download.
+CSISS offers a variety of printable invasive species identification guides in PDF format, available for download on our webpage.
 These resources can also be found at our in-person outreach events, such as farmers markets, workshops, and education sessions.
-Follow the link below to access more resources.